unbeauvoyage/aspire-ai-chat-demo/README.md

 ### Configuration

 - By default, the application uses **Ollama** for local inference.
-- To use **Azure OpenAI**, set the appropriate configuration values (e.g., API keys, endpoints).
+- To use **OpenAI**, set the appropriate configuration values (e.g., API keys, endpoints).
-- Ensure **CosmosDB Emulator** is running locally or configure an external CosmosDB instance.
+- The PostgreSQL database will be automatically created and migrated when running with Aspire.